 One Health Approach

-- People and animals have a number of diseases in common, including osteoarthritis, kidney disease, allergic dermatitis and cardiovascular disease, just to name a few.
+- People and animals have a number of diseases in common such as osteoarthritis, kidney disease, and allergic dermatitis and both experience pain and inflammation as manifestations of underlying diseases.
 Collaboration between human and animal health researchers provides the potential to advance the understanding of mutually relevant diseases and expand the translational approach to medicine.

 Please contact us if you would like to discuss an opportunity for collaboration or for more information about partnering with Zoetis.